plamentrayanov/BranchingProcessSimulator/README.md

 # BranchingProcessSimulator
+LATEST UPDATE: Includes a branching process simulation example for the COVID-19 (SARS-CoV-2) epidemics.
+The branching processes are alternative to the classical epidemics model like SEIR.

 Simulates multi-type Galton-Watson, Bellman-Harris and Crump-Mode-Jagers branching processes with immigration - in constant, varying or random environment.
 The process is allowed to start from a random number of particles on different ages.
 The mutation probabilities are also allowed to be random.
 The features and restrictions of the simulation method are described below:

 FEATURES